Samsung/tizen-docs/docs/application/vscode-ext/tools/diagnostics.md

 Below are the prerequisites for using Tizen .NET Core Diagnostics in Visual Studio Code:

-- Make sure that Tizen Studio Version 6.0 or above is installed.
+- Make sure that Tizen Studio version 6.0 or above is installed.
 - Make sure to set Tizen Studio Path with the installed 6.0 or above, by using the VS Code command: **Tizen: Wizard to set Tizen Baseline SDK path or install a new.**.

 ## Tizen .NET Core Diagnostics tools